Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Results and Discussion

 First, we discuss the results of bipartite entanglement.
-We have five different modes in coupled-cavity system, therefore entanglement can exist in any combination of two modes.
-However, the most significant entanglement is the entanglement of spatially distant subsystems, i.e., the entanglement of atomic ensemble and cavity 1 photons with phonon and magnon modes of YIG sphere placed in cavity 2.
-Interestingly, we observe promising results of macroscopic distant entanglement.
-We also illustrate entanglement transfer from phonon-ensemble ($de$) and magnon-ensemble ($ne$) subsystems to cavity 1 photons-phonon ($a_1d$) and cavity 1 photon-magnon subsystems ($a_1n$) when detuning parameters and cavity-cavity coupling strength are changed.
-In Table~\ref{table:1}, we have summarized the symbols that we have adopted in our simulations to represent bipartite entanglement of different combinations of subsystems.
+We have five different modes in the coupled-cavity system; therefore, entanglement can exist in any combination of two modes.
+Interestingly, we observe promising results for macroscopic distant entanglement, i.e., the entanglement of atomic ensemble and cavity-1 photons with phonon and magnon modes of the YIG sphere placed in cavity 2.
+We also illustrate entanglement transfer from phonon-ensemble ($de$) and magnon-ensemble ($ne$) subsystems to cavity 1 photon-phonon ($a_1d$) and cavity 1 photon-magnon subsystems ($a_1n$) when detuning parameters and cavity-cavity coupling strength are changed.
+In Table~\ref{table:1}, we have summarized the symbols we adopted in our simulations to represent the bipartite entanglement of different combinations of subsystems.